osg-htc/user-documentation/documentation/PATh/overview/references/workload-overview.md

 !!! tip

-      The PATh team has alot of experience updating workloads to fit the HTC environment.
+      The PATh team has significant of experience updating workloads to fit the HTC environment.
 Please contact support if you have any questions with the process!

       Contact PATh Support at [support@path-cc.io](mailto:support@path-cc.io)